1d3nt/VbAdvancedRun/README.md

    - Navigate to the original repository and click on the "Pull Requests" tab.
 Then click "New Pull Request."
    - Select your branch and provide a description of your changes.
 Explain why your changes are necessary and what issue they address.

-## Code of Conduct

-Please note that we have a code of conduct in place to ensure a welcoming and inclusive environment for all contributors.
-By participating in this project, you agree to abide by its terms.

-## Issues and Feature Requests

-If you find a bug or would like to request a new feature, please open an issue in the GitHub repository.
-Be sure to provide as much detail as possible, including steps to reproduce any bugs.

-## Thank You!

-We appreciate your interest in contributing to **VbAdvancedRun** and look forward to your pull requests!